Other mental health disorders

 There are a range of other mental health conditions which may reduce your quality of life.
 Support and counselling can help you understand what you might be going through so you can get on with life.

-Adjustment disorders are psychological reactions to a stressful situation.
+Adjustment disorders are psychological reactions to a stressful situation that are more extreme than would be expected relative to the severity of the stressor, and cause distress and impairment in daily functioning.
 An adjustment disorder may be triggered by the loss of an important relationship, financial difficulties or being a victim of a crime.
 They usually stop within six months of the event.

 Symptoms can include: